tfeist12/Obsidian/HPE Notes/To Do.md

 		3. Reboot switch request api
 		4. Set Offline request api -> ON
 	Requirements:
-	- Switchd to report if firmware version has been uploaded to the inactive partition ([AS-189429](https://jira.storage.hpecorp.net/browse/AS-189429 "Provide FW version for the secondary partition in ListSwitches/\"show switch\"")) or use a fixed wait time after which we assume the upload is complete.
 	- Switchd GRPC client updates
 	- State machine
 	- Unit test updates